dnjfr/spark-kafka-docker/README.md

 ### Scaling Workers

-To add more Spark workers, update the `docker-compose.yml` by uncommenting workers
+To add more Spark workers, update the `docker-compose.yml` by uncommenting Spark-workers

 ## License